 Its Gore-Tex fabric is windproof, waterproof and has excellent breathability.
 It was designed to encompass all the basic needs for a rain jacket and does just that.
 Its articulated arms provide an excellent range of motion, so the jacket is comfortable and unrestrictive.
 This makes it a great rain jacket for any type of activity, including hiking, climbing or just everyday wear.

-The Beta SL's main features deliver a high performance as well.
+The Beta's main features deliver a high performance as well.
 The hood is adjustable with a stiff brim to protect your face from rain, and Velcro cuffs around the wrists ensure that no water can get inside.

 The Outdoor Research Foray is a versatile and all-encompassing rain jacket.
 It has many useful features, which function well to make using this jacket efficient and successful.
 Gore-Tex fabric technology ensures that the jacket is waterproof and wind-resistant so that it can protect you from any weather conditions.